lor95/cv_cer_project/README.md

 return cameraMatrix.at<double>(1, 1);
 ```

-If an error occurs during reading (file does not exist or it is corrupted), a value of _default_ is returned; otherwise, unlike the previous `return`, the `fy` of the matrix camera is returned directly, since we have `fy = F`, again from the previous relation.
+If an error occurs during reading (file does not exist or it is corrupted), a value of _default_ is returned; otherwise, unlike the previous `return`, the `fy` of the matrix camera is returned directly, since we have that `fy = F`, again from the previous relation.
-The focal length is used to approximate the _real distance_ we want to calculate (`D`, in millimeters) of the object identified in the matrix, based on the perceived (`P`, in pixels) and the real (`W`, in millimeters) dimensions of the object itself, as defined with `#define W 75` in `main.cpp`:
+The focal length is used to approximate the _real distance_ we want to calculate (`D`, in millimeters) of the object identified in the matrix, based on the perceived (`P`, in pixels) and the real (`W`, in millimeters) dimensions of the object itself, as defined with `#define W 75` inside `main.cpp`:

 `D = (W * F) / P`.

+Alternatively, the user can decide to exit the program.
+In this case, a negative focal length value is returned, interpreted by the `main()` function as a key to exit the program.

 #### 3.4. - _CPU_